 - College of Arts & Sciences

 - College of Engineering and Applied Science

-- College of Education, Criminal Justice, and Human Services
+- College of Education, Criminal Justice, Human Services, and Information Technology

 - James L. Winkler College of Pharmacy

 - UC Blue Ash